ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 -  URI patterns to fetch the snapshots or incremental updates.

+Some operational complexities that must be taken into consideration when implementing this extension are discussed in {{ops-considerations}}, including load balancing {{load-balancing}}, fetching and processing incremental updates of dependent resources {{cross-sched}}

 {{sec-bcp-http}} discusses to what extent the TIPS design adheres to the Best Current Practices for building protocols with HTTP {{RFC9205}}.